Higher Extensions of Lie Algebroids: Semidirect products for representations up to homotopy

+Then in general $X$ is determined by the first three levels, $X = Cosk_3 Sk_3 (\Lambda[3, 0](X), X_2, X_1, X_0)$ (see \cite[Section 2.3]{z:tgpd-2}).
 That is $X_n$ is a fibre product made up by $X_2$'s, $X_1$'s and $X_0 $'s.
-In fact, in this case, since the differential from $T^*M$ to $T^*M$ is an isomorphism, $X_2$ is totally determined by its images under $d_0$, $d_1$ and $d_2$.
+In this special case, it is every easy to see that $X$ is a Lie 2-groupoid since the differential from $T^*M$ to $T^*M$ is an isomorphism so that $X_2$ is totally determined by its images under $d_0$, $d_1$ and $d_2$.
 More explicitly there is a simplicial manifold $Y_\bullet$ with One should imagine each element as the dimensional-1-skeleton of a $n$-polygon in $M$ with each edge attached with a cotangent vector at the end.
 The face and degeneracy maps are naturally given by